-2. Click the like button to ensure the track is saved to your library — this will be useful later.
+- Click the Like button to ensure the track is saved to your library — this will be useful later.

-4. Select the 3 dot button, and click Download file.
+- When you have chosen the song you like, just click Download.
 The track will be saved to your computer for use in your editing.

 For a lot of filmmakers, there will be a period of time between you choosing the music tracks and publishing your film; sometimes this can be months.
 It’s essential to save the track to your library on SoundCloud so you can find it at a later date, check the licensing, and if need be, get proof of it.